DLR-RM/python-jsonconversion/README.md

 # Usage

 Using `jsonconversion` is easy.
-You can find code examples in the `test` folder.
+You can find further code examples in the `test` folder.

 ## Encoding and Decoding